Policies and Position Statements

 Equality, Diversity and Inclusion

 Our vision is to bring people closer to nature, with land rich in wildlife.
-Our mission is a society where nature matters, where everyone has a strong and personal connection with wildlife and wild places.
+Our mission is a society where nature matters, and everyone can have a strong and personal connection with wildlife and wild places.
+Creating a ‘Wilder Future’ for a Wilder Warwickshire, Coventry, and Solihull is an ambitious goal that we can only achieve if we work together to ensure that people from across the full breadth of our communities feel welcome, included, and empowered to connect with and care for nature.

 Comment on Trust Policies and Position Statements